Circe99/Week-Four/notes.md

   (I'll add more as I go)

   First issue is that I can't write in $ python, instead I have to do just python.
 Second issue, I get http://[::]:8000/ as the link and that does not work on my computer.
 I have read through Discord and asked for help on the issue to see if anyone else had the same problem but solved it. ![Image](Webmap_Error.png)

+  Cocochantel was so kind in helping me and suggested I use http://localhost:8000/ while the command prompt was running.
+And it worked!

 # Spacial Archaeology